Aloe vera of course!

 Aloe penetrates deeply into skin layers, which helps in the treatment of skin allergies and outbreaks such as dermatitis, eczema, herpes, psoriasis, and more.

-Aloe’s regenerative properties can help restore skin tone, both in prevention and removal of stretch marks.
+Aloe’s regenerative properties can help restore skin tone, both in the prevention and removal of stretch marks.

 Aloe’s antiseptic properties make it fantastic for treating sunburns.